fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 Immediately we can see that the first few fields are the same, but the first one only has the <i>discharge</i> field and the second one only <i>employerName</i> and <i>sickLeave</i>.
 So all the entries seem to have something in common but some are entry specific.

 When looking at the entries through the <i>type</i> field we can see that there actually is three separate kinds of entries: <i>OccupationalHealthcare</i>, <i>Hospital</i> and <i>HealthCheck</i>.
-This indicates the need for three separate kinds of types but since they all seem to have something in common we might just want to create a base entry interface that we could extend with the different fields in each type.
+This indicates the need for three separate kinds of types, but since they all seem to have something in common, we might just want to create a base entry interface that we could extend with the different fields in each type.

 When looking at the data, it seems that the fields <i>id</i>, <i>description</i>, <i>date</i> and <i>specialist</i> are something that can be found from each entry.
 On top of that, it seems that the <i>diagnosisCodes</i> is only found in one <i>OccupationalHealthCare</i> and one <i>Hospital</i> type entry.
 Since it is not always used even in those types of entries, it is safe to assume that the field is optional and we could consider it to be optional even in the <i>HealthCheck</i> type entry, just not in use in these entries right here.

-So our <i>BaseEntry</i> from which each type could be extended from with would be the following:
+So our <i>BaseEntry</i> from which each type could be extended would be the following:

 ```js
 interface BaseEntry {